 - Common-sense applies here, but don't leave your sunglasses lying directly on the beach, on rocky terrain or anywhere with lots of sand or grit.
 This is a sure-fire way to get scratches onto the frames or lens.
 Jacket pockets can likewise often contain grit, dust & keys that you want to avoid coming in contact with your sunglass lenses.
 See 2. and carry your case!

 - Wash your frames with fresh water if they come in contact with chlorinated pool water or the sea.
 Salt and chemicals can remove lens coating if left to soak in over time and this can be particularly evident with mirrored lenses.
 When enjoying your frames on holiday it's good practice to do this at the end of the each day as a precaution.

 - Never clean your sunglasses with paper towels, handkerchiefs or random parts of your clothing.
 This will potentially grind dust, particles and various fibres into your lenses and leave permanent scratches.

 - Never use household detergents or products like window and glass chemical cleaners to remove grease from your lenses or frames.
 The latter are especially corrosive and can permanently damage your lenses by stripping away their essential coating.

-We ensure that all acetate frames in SOLBOU’s collection are made from high-grade cellulose-acetate; a traditional material that is lightweight, durable and long-lasting.
-The inherent strength and flexibility of cellulose-acetate make it the ideal material for producing high-quality eyewear frames as it is not only resistant to impact, but will also adapt and sculpt to the wearer’s face over time.
+We ensure that all acetate frames picked to be in SOLBOU’s collection are made from high-grade cellulose-acetate; a traditional material that is lightweight, durable and long-lasting.
+The inherent strength and flexibility of cellulose-acetate make it the ideal material for producing high-quality eyewear frames as it is not only resistant to impact, but will also adapt and mould to the wearer’s face over time.
 Added benefits are that it is naturally hypoallergenic and resistant to bacteria, therefore less likely to irritate skin - even when worn in the most hot & humid environments.